sauce-archives/help/docs/tools/appium/introduction.md

 * <strong>Test Report</strong>: Presents all the details of an individual test run including logs, screenshots and video.
 * <strong>Suite Report</strong>: Gives you an overview of all the results when executing a suite.

-Read more about our <a href="/docs/automation/reporting">reporting for automated tests</a>.
+Read more about our <a href="/docs/general-reference/automation/reporting">reporting for automated tests</a>.

 <h3 id="getting-started">Getting Started</h3>

 Your existing Appium tests will run on the TestObject platform with just some small changes.
-Enjoy our special <a href="#run-with-java">goodies for Java</a> or get started in <a href="run-with-any-language">any language</a>.

 <h4>How to get up and running in 10 minutes:</h4>